Pyramid power

 A pyramid constructed in Sejlflod, Denmark, in 1980, inspired by the work of Patrick Flanagan.
 Its owner claimed that spending time inside the pyramid could cure diseases, increase lifespans and improve the taste of wine.

-Pyramid power is the belief that the pyramids of ancient Egypt and objects of similar shape can confer a variety of benefits.
+Pyramid power is the pseudoscientific belief that the pyramids of ancient Egypt and objects of similar shape can confer a variety of benefits.
 Among these supposed properties are the ability to preserve foods, sharpen or maintain the sharpness of razor blades, improve health, function "as a thought-form incubator", trigger sexual urges, and cause other effects.
 Such unverified conjectures regarding pyramids are collectively known as pyramidology.

 There is no evidence that pyramid power exists.